-The transit governance bills, SB 474 and HB 1199, would hand regional transit decicsion-making over to a 35-member "Transit Governance Council" with eight council seats held by appointees and nominees of the Governor and other state officials.
-Day-to-day operations would be led by a "transit governance director," also nominated by the Governor.
+The transit governance bills, SB 474 and HB 1199, would create a council of local officials; several council seats would be held by appointees and nominees of the Governor.
+Operations would be led by a director nominated by the Governor.
 Both the council and the director would be subject to veto by a state-appointed board of directors, the majority of which would be appointed by the Governor.

 Atlantans - You have the chance to vote for the MOST on Tuesday, March 6th.
 The Municipal Option Sales Tax is a 1-cent tax that applies to most goods purchased in the City of Atlanta.
 These funds allow visitors and business people who use the City’s water and sewer infrastructure but do not pay City water/sewer bills to help pay for upgrading and maintenance of the infrastructure.
 This is NOT a new tax; it is the reauthorization of an existing tax.

 Sierra Club Meetings